gaia-platform/GaiaPlatform/README.md

    2. Release Title: `Gaia Platform 0.3.0-beta`
    3. Description: High level description of new features and relevant bug fixes.
    4. Check the box "This is a pre-release" if that's the case.
-8. From now the version will remain `0.3.0-beta` until a new Release is ready.
+8. From now on the version will remain `0.3.0-beta` until a new Release is ready.
 At that point repeat this process.